dencee/ATACMD/README.md

 ======

 Low-level ATA/SATA hard drive diagnostic tool.
 Compiled using Open Watcom & assembler.
-If you want to use another compler You must use a preprocessor switch for your compilers assembler instructions.
+If you want to use another compiler You must use a preprocessor switch for your compilers assembler instructions.
 For example: ATAPIO.C